benhutchings1/order-processor/README.md

 ## Consistency Assurance
-Using the outbox, correlation identifier, & circuit breaker patterns, we can ensure consistency and reliability in the distributed system.
+Using the outbox & correlation identifier patterns, we can ensure consistency and reliability in the distributed system.
 ![UML Sequence Diagram of resilient data pipeline](./assets/resilient-pipeline.png) This sequence diagram shows the data flow in the pipeline.